 New legislation includes EU Directive 2016/1148 on the security of network and information systems (NIS) which took effect across Europe and in the UK on 10 May 2018.
 This Directive places requirements on providers of essential services in a number of critical national infrastructure sectors and aims to enhance the security and resilience of networks and IT systems across the EU.

 The 14 high level security principles proposed by the UK government to meet the security requirements of the NIS Directive include an effective security monitoring strategy and proactive security event discovery.
 Operators of essential services in the UK are currently encouraged to start analysing their systems and existing security measures to identify control gaps and plan any necessary remediation.

 North America – Cybersecurity Capability Maturity Model (C2M2)

 The C2M2 is a voluntary public-private partnership program, the development of which is not associated with any compliance requirements.
 The C2M2 model was identified, organised, and documented by US energy sector subject matter experts from both public and private organisations.
 The C2M2 is designed to measure both the sophistication and sustainability of a cyber security program.

-Where should you focus your cyber security efforts?
+Where you should focus your cyber security efforts

 The UK Government’s National Cyber Security Centre guidance contains additional detail on the two cyber security principles of Security Monitoring and Proactive Security Event Discovery.
 Whether your organisation is a UK, Australian or American operator of Critical Infrastructure, these principles are absolutely critical in defending your enterprise: